 The division gathers information on criminal activity, crime trends, and criminal groups that pose a potential threat to public safety in the City of Woodland Park.

-You can contact Commander Adams via email by clicking on his name above or by calling the Police Department at 687-9262.
+You can contact Commander Adams or either of the detectives via email by clicking on their name below, or by calling the Police Department at (719) 687-9262.